Back to blog

 Do the engines agree with each other?

 Less than you would expect.
-Each engine names around nine brands per category, but the three only overlap on about three.
+Each engine names around 9.1 brands per category, but the three only overlap on about 2.6.
 The other names are spread across a long tail that differs by engine.
-Practically, this means there is no single AI search result to optimize for.
-A brand that wants durable visibility has to earn it across ChatGPT, Gemini, and Perplexity at once, because each one is reading and trusting a different slice of the web.
+There is no single AI search result to optimize for.
+A brand that wants durable visibility has to earn it across ChatGPT, Gemini, and Perplexity at once, because each one reads and trusts a different slice of the web.

 What this means for your GEO strategy

-The mechanics of getting there, structuring content for extraction, building citability, and earning the off-site mentions engines trust, are covered in our GEO strategy guide and our complete guide to generative engine optimization.
+The mechanics, structuring content for extraction, building citability, and earning the off-site mentions engines trust, are covered in our GEO strategy guide and our complete guide to generative engine optimization.
 If you want it run for you, see how SearchLever approaches GEO.

 Methodology

 We selected 12 common B2B SaaS categories and asked each of three AI engines, ChatGPT (GPT-4o mini), Gemini (2.5 Flash), and Perplexity (Sonar), the same buyer-style question per category: which products or companies it would recommend.
 We then extracted the specific brand names from each response and recorded which engines named each brand.
 A brand counts as a consensus pick for a category when all three engines named it.
-This is a point-in-time snapshot using one prompt per engine per category, so it captures the shape of AI recommendations rather than a definitive ranking, and results will shift as engines update and as content across the web changes.
-The value is in the pattern, which is consistent across every category we tested: concentrated consensus, and a long fragile tail.
+This is a point-in-time snapshot for June 2026 using one prompt per engine per category, refreshed monthly, so it captures the shape of AI recommendations rather than a definitive ranking.
+Results shift as engines update and as content across the web changes.
+The pattern, concentrated consensus and a long fragile tail, has held in every category we have tested.

 Frequently asked questions